Updated: 6 August 2020

 You can check your date using HMRC’s online checker at any time.

-We will send revised bills to reflect the fact that no payments are due to those businesses effected by this as soon as possible.
+We will send revised bills to reflect the fact that no payments are due to those businesses affected by this as soon as possible.

 Government support programmes (including help for business ratepayers, statutory sick pay, business liquidity loans, loan support for larger firms and with HMRC) can be found here: